marts-dev/cookiecutter-practice/docs/index.md

 **Python Boilerplate contains all the boilerplate you need to create a Python package.**

+>This package was built as an exercise for geog-510 Lab 3 Exercise.

 -   Free software: MIT License
 -   Documentation: <https://marts-dev.github.io/cookiecutter_practice>